Skip to main content

 #

 There is a massive ecosystem surrounding neovim and the community is phenomenal.
-New plugins are coming out all the time, and there is really nothing
+New plugins are coming out all the time, and while emacs does have this development, too, Neovim is head and shoulders above it just because of userbase size and because it is seemingly a bit of a meme in the tech world (although it really is good!)

 Conclusion